MEET THE TEAM

 I use an integrative approach in sessions and integrate three main modalities - Person Centred, CBT & Psychodynamic therapy.
 This allows me as a Counsellor to explore where each individual client is and what they need from sessions.
 I believe by tailoring my approach around each client helps to bring the best outcome for each individual, as we all cope, feel our emotions and learn in different ways.

 My therapeutic style is a Humanistic / Person-Centred approach which focuses on the importance of helping you to develop a strong and healthy sense of self, where we work collaboratively to explore your feelings, find meaning, focus on your strengths and a best possible outcome for you individually.
-Through seeking ongoing therapy it is important for me to help you to maximize your overall well-being whilst also giving you the opportunity to learn tools that will sustain your needs for the future.
+Through seeking ongoing therapy it is important for me to help you to maximise your overall well-being whilst also giving you the opportunity to learn tools that will sustain your needs for the future.

 I believe that events in our childhood have a great influence on our adult lives and play a huge part in shaping us now in terms of our interpersonal relationships and how we deal with our emotions.
 It is therefore important for me in my work to get to the core of client's presenting issues and to safely uncover and resolve repressed conflicts, in order to process and experience the emotions that have been buried deep inside.

-I'm drawn to working with trauma and continiously keeping up-to-date with trauma healing work.
+I'm drawn to working with trauma and continuously keeping up-to-date with trauma healing work.
 In 2021, I completed Trauma-Informed training.
 Trauma informed practice means that you are trained professionally to understand the impacts of interpersonal trauma and how this can impact and affect you as an individual and most importantly, you are able to help you understand what is happening and help reduce some of the symptoms of trauma that you may be experiencing and this is what I aim to do when working with clients who have experienced trauma.

 I believe to be an effective Counsellor, I need to constantly strive to increase my self-awareness and learning, there is always more to learn and every new relationship gives us the opportunity to discover more about ourselves.
 I therefore support my practice with regular professional development work including my own personal therapy, mandatory clinical supervision on a monthly basis, and I do regular CPD training courses.